osrf-migration/vrx-wiki/tutorials/CreateDocks.md

 In this tutorial we will demonstrate how to create new docks with your own dimensions and shapes.

-The `robotx_gazebo` ROS package contains multiple models related with docks:
+The `vmrc_gazebo` ROS package contains multiple models related with docks:

 * dock_block: The basic floating building block.
 Basically, a dock is created by combining these blocks together.
 * dock_block_2x2: A 2x2 grid of dock blocks.